poeli/GOTTCHA/README.md

 These signature databases could be huge.
 We highly recommend users also download corresponding *.md5 file for verification.

-You can use 'sftp' command to download both archives once at a time:
+You can use the 'sftp' command to download both archives, one at a time:

         $ sftp -o "Port 33001" gottcha@img-gp.lanl.gov:/data/gottcha/GOTTCHA_lookup.tar.gz ./
         $ sftp -o "Port 33001" gottcha@img-gp.lanl.gov:/data/gottcha/GOTTCHA_BACTERIA_c3514_k24_u24_xHUMAN3x.species.tar.gz ./